5050 60 leds per metre RGB – 14.4 watts per metre – 24V RGB

 - You should evaluate an LED strip by temporarily installing it with masking tape and testing it before setting it in place

-- LED strips should be installed by a qualified electrician
+- LED strips should always be installed by a qualified electrician